 Fees/Permits Needed: A Northwest Forest Pass is required at the Lower Devils Gulch Trailhead but not at either of the upper trailheads described in the access section.

 Photos: The fires of 2012 fried this particular stand of trees.
-In stands like these, wind and snowstorms will drop trees across the trail every winter.
-Elsewhere, as in the stand below, fire simply cleared out the fuels accumulating in the under story and left the trees in excellent shape.
+In stands like the picture above, wind and snowstorms will drop trees across the trail every winter.
+Elsewhere (see second picture above), fire simply cleared out the fuels accumulating in the under story and left the trees in excellent shape.

 Leave It Better Than You Found It: This should be every outdoor user’s goal.
 Pick up trash left by others, pull noxious weeds along your route, disperse old fire rings (they encourage more fires), throw branches over spur trails and spurs between switchbacks (make it harder to do the wrong thing than the right thing).